equinor/sepes-api/docs/platform/SEPES component overview.md

 ## Azure Portal ##

 Azure Portal is used by vendors to create resources for their experiment.
-Documentation can be found at microsoft homepage
+Documentation can be found at microsoft homepage.  https://docs.microsoft.com/azure/ Should use in international one that redirects to local version.

 Tech Stack: N/A